pbvignesh/Clone-Db/README.md

 # Clone Db
-A Noob clone of sqlite
+A small simple implementation of a database in C++